It can be very, very frustrating.

-In addition to setting up account recovery options (which you should do anyway, even when not traveling) you now need to also make sure that at least one, if not more, of the recovery items you’ve chosen will be accessible while you’re travelling.
+In addition to setting up account recovery options (which you should do anyway) you now need to make sure that at least one, if not more, of the recovery items you’ve chosen will be accessible while you’re traveling.

 If not, then you might want to:

 - Set up an alternate email account with a provider that doesn’t perform this type of additional security check.2

 - Add two-factor authentication using an authentication app such as the Google Authenticator or Authy.
 These apps do not require connectivity when used.